On polygon numbers of circle graphs and distance hereditary graphs: Introduction and Preliminaries

 A graph is a {\em circle graph} if it is the intersection graph of a set of chords of a circle.
 For $k \geq 3$, a graph is a {\em $k$-polygon graph} if it is the intersection graph of chords inside a convex polygon with $k$ sides such that each chord has its endpoints on two distinct sides of the polygon.
-A graph $G=(V,E)$ where $V = \{ v_1, \ldots, v_n \}$ is a permutation graph if there exists a permutation $\pi$ of $\{ 1,2, \ldots, n\}$ such that $v_i v_j \in E$ if and only if $(i-j) \cdot (\pi^{-1}_i - \pi^{-1}_j ) <0$.
+For example, for any $k \ge 3$, $C_{2k}$ is a $k$-polygon graph and not a ($k$-1)-polygon graph \cite{ES}.
+A graph $G$ where $V(G) = \{ v_1, \ldots, v_n \}$ is a permutation graph if there exists a permutation $\pi$ of $\{ 1,2, \ldots, n\}$ such that $v_i v_j \in E(G)$ if and only if $(i-j) \cdot (\pi^{-1}_i - \pi^{-1}_j ) <0$.
 Equivalently, permutation graphs are the intersection graphs of straight line segments connecting two parallel lines.
-For reasons that will be made evident in Section \ref{sec:rep_terms}, permutation graphs are considered to be $2$-polygon graphs, thereby allowing us to define the set of $k$-polygon graphs for any $k \geq 2$.
-With these definitions in hand, it is easy to see that:
+For reasons that will be made evident below, permutation graphs are considered to be $2$-polygon graphs.
+Therefore:

-The {\em polygon number} of a circle graph $G$, $\gp(G)$ (called $k(G)$ in \cite{ES}) is the minimum value of $k$ such that $G$ is a $k$-polygon graph.
-In \cite{ES}, Elmallah and Stewart showed that the problem of determining if $\gp(G) \le k$ for some given circle graph $G$ and an integer $k$ is NP-complete, and they gave a polynomial time algorithm for solving the problem when $k$ is a fixed integer.
-They also showed the following relationship between the polygon number of a disconnected graph and the polygon numbers of its connected components.
+The {\em polygon number} of a circle graph $G$, $\gp(G)$ is the minimum value of $k$ such that $G$ is a $k$-polygon graph.
+In \cite{ES}, Elmallah and Stewart showed that the problem of determining if $\gp(G) \le k$ for a given circle graph $G$ and an integer $k$ is NP-complete, and they gave a polynomial time algorithm for solving the problem when $k$ is a fixed integer.
+They also showed that for a circle graph $G$ with connected components $G_1, G_2, \ldots, G_r$,